inmyth/algo-1-3-controller/README.md

 3.Reset DW Market Buy Sell
 4.1 Update Dynamic Own Sell
 4.2 Update Dynamic Own Buy
 - own can have more qty and price level that doesnt exist in market
+- if dw's theopenprice or theopenvol is different then cached dw projected price and vol then it will recalculate (fix 20220311)
+- disable recalculation when dw market buys&sells change (fix 20220311)
+- to calculate prediction residual we only use 24C or 24P (fix 20220311)
+- we now use portfolio id to get ul absolute residual (fix 20220311)
+- we use hedgePortfolio as portfolio cache (fix 20220311)
+- send and update order use hedgePortfolio explicitly (fix 20220311)
+- load everything when flag = pre-close (fix 20220311)
+- disable recalculation in dw market buys & sells updates (fix 20220311)

 - [x] stop the bot when dw opens before ul (executed signal)